engagebay/restapi/README.md

 "https://app.engagebay.com/dev/api/panel/tickets/1"
 ```

-### 14.6 New users ticket fields
+### 14.6 Ticket fields
-- Following are the variable names and associations allowed in ticket entity for new users (`TicketPublicViewDTO` / `TicketPublicCreateDTO`).
+- **Migration rule (Ticket APIs):**
+  - Users signed up on or after `2026-04-21` must use the V2 ticket APIs under `/dev/api/support/tickets`.
+  - Users signed up before `2026-04-21` should continue using the legacy ticket APIs under `/dev/api/panel/tickets`.
+  - Do not mix legacy and V2 ticket endpoints for the same account.

 | Variable  | Mapped to | Data Type |
 | ------------- | ------------- | ------------- |